Fast facts

 The banking sector has long believed that tax transparency and the exchange of information between tax authorities in different countries is the best way to combat tax evasion on an international scale.

 With that goal in mind, the banking sector complies with and supports new standards being put in place by the OECD, known as the Common Reporting Standard (CRS).
 Under the CRS, all participating countries require financial institutions to determine the tax residency of account holders.
 If the account holder is found to be a tax resident of another country, information about the account holder and the account are automatically transferred to tax authorities in that country.
-Canada is one of more than 100 countries that have committed to implementing the CRS and these international efforts significantly enhance the ability of governments to tackle tax evasion.
+Canada is one of over 100 countries that have implemented the CRS and these international efforts significantly enhance the ability of governments to tackle tax evasion.

 Banks as taxpayers